Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 Source: Robert Berdan

-The Northern Lights is one of the best natural wonders that you can enjoy in Canada as the sky explodes into colours of greens, yellows, blues and reds.
+The Northern Lights, also known as the Aurora Borealis, is one of the best natural wonders that you can enjoy in Canada as the sky explodes into colours of greens, yellows, blues and reds.
 This natural spectacle occurs when electrically charged particles from the sun collide with gases upon entering our atmosphere and these emit light across the sky.

-With Canada located under the auroral oval (a huge ring above the Earth’s Geomagnetic North Pole that displays an aurora), it means the opportunities to view this natural phenomenon are high.
+With Canada located under the auroral oval (a huge ring above the Earth’s Geomagnetic North Pole that displays an aurora), the opportunities to view this natural phenomenon are high.

 Robert Berdan, who is the blogger behind the Canadian Nature Photographer, tells us why the Northern Lights are his favourite natural wonder in Canada.